Marvin Harrison Jr. WR Ohio State | NFL Draft Profile & Scouting Report

 Draft Profile: Bio

-As a sophomore in 2022 he played 12 games and had an elite 72 catches for 1157 yards for an average of 16.1 yards per catch, with 12 TDs, and an elite QB rating when targeted of 135.5.
+As a sophomore in 2022 he won the starting role as the Z receiver and broke out playing in 12 games.
+He made 72 catches for 1157 yards for an average of 16.1 yards per catch, with 12 TDs, and an elite QB rating when targeted of 135.5.
+His reception and yardage totals are each fourth all-time at Ohio State for a single season and his TD total is tied for second with David Boston (1997), trailing only Terry Glenn’s 17 in 1995

 Scouting Report: Strengths

-- Harrison was frequently put in catch-and-run situations, and Harrison shows good vision with the ability to make tacklers miss in space.
-He’ll also break a tackle or two; he’s extremely competitive and will give effort as a downfield blocker.
+- He’ll break a tackle or two; he’s extremely competitive and will give effort as a downfield blocker.

-- He combines good speed with his size, and he accelerates off the line better than most big receivers.
+- Combines elite speed with his size, and he accelerates off the line much better than most big receivers.

-- He’s very good in contested-catch situations, using his frame effectively to make plays facing the quarterback.
+- He’s elite in contested-catch situations, using his frame effectively to make plays facing the quarterback.
 He also shows a knack for high-pointing the ball, consistently outmuscling defensive backs.

-- Harrison tracks the ball well downfield and consistently runs under long throws.
+- Tacks the ball well downfield and consistently runs under long throws.

-- His long arms allow him to play bigger than his size, and he has a frame that can carry a little more weight.
+- His long arms allow him to play even bigger than his size, and he has a frame that can carry a little more weight

-- Good quickness off the line.
-Has size and quickness to get off NFL press.
+- Has surprising quickness off the line.
+Has the rare size and quickness to get off NFL press.

 Scouting Report: Weaknesses